garygause/portfolio-projects/powerline/README.md

 # The Powerline Project
 Advanced data science, data engineering, hardware and software engineering project.
-Powerline brought smart sensor technology to power line segments on a massive scale with the goal of detecting line failure before it happens in order to prevent forest fires.
+Powerline brought smart sensor technology to utilities and power line segments on a massive scale with the goal of detecting line failure before it happens in order to prevent forest fires.

-In this project, I was responsible for and personally developed all of the Data Architecture, from raw data received from remote cellular devices, to ETL, storage, apis, web apps for visualization as well as a Docker based infrastruture, CI, security, and monitoring.
+In this project, I was responsible for and personally developed all of the Data Architecture, from raw data received from remote cellular devices, to ETL, storage, apis, web apps for visualization as well as a Docker based infrastruture, CI, security, monitoring, and alerting of events.

 Listed as Inventor on patents related to powerline sensor technology (2019, 2020).

-AWS ECS, AWS PostgreSQL RDS, Python/Flask API, Python ETL, React Web, Jupyter, Matplotlib, Numpy
+AWS ECS, Docker, AWS PostgreSQL RDS, Python/Flask API, Python ETL, React Web, Jupyter, Matplotlib, Numpy

 ## Powerline Analytics